jd-boiv-in/Unity.SceneViewAlign/README.md

 }
 ```

+## Warning

+Due to an annoying bug, if you are simply "looking" by holding the right-click button, the context menu would appears.
+I disabled that functionality instead.
+Personally, I've never used the right-click context menu in the scene view.
+If you want to re-enable it, [comment this line](https://github.com/starburst997/Unity.SceneViewAlign/blob/main/Editor/SceneViewAlign.cs#L57).

 ## Authors

 I simply made a UPM package for easy integration into any unity project, see those links for the original code.